luigiikk/luigiikk/README.md

 Web Developer
 -------------

-A web developer in continuous learning, utilizing technologies such as JavaScript, Next.js, TypeScript, and Node.js.
+A web developer in continuous learning, utilizing technologies such as JavaScript, Next.js, TypeScript, Java, and Node.js.
 Currently, I am the Project Director at TecnoSystem EJ.

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [luigimee15@gmail.com](mailto:luigimee15@gmail.com)
-* 🧠  I'm learning Angular, Java and ReactNative
+* 🧠  I'm learning Angular, Java and Spring
-* ⚡  Bachelor of Information Systems (in progress)
+* ⚡  Bachelor of Software Engineer (in progress)

 ### Skills